tzumainn/cloudkit-aap/collections/ansible_collections/cloudkit/config_as_code/README.md

   should be checked
 - `AAP_ORGANIZATION_NAME`: the AAP organization that should be created
 - `AAP_PROJECT_NAME`: the name of the project to be created
-- `AAP_PREFIX`: prefix used to create and reference objects in AAP configuration (defaults to `${AAP_ORGANIZATION_NAME}-${AAP_PROJECT_NAME}`)
+- `AAP_PREFIX`: prefix used to create ressources in AAP configuration (defaults to `${AAP_ORGANIZATION_NAME}-${AAP_PROJECT_NAME}`)
 - `AAP_PROJECT_GIT_URI`: the repository that is behind the AAP project
 - `AAP_PROJECT_GIT_BRANCH`: the git branch to use